 What if I had forced him to save that $60 (which was actually closer to $100, but he purchased a video game as well) or to spend it on what I deemed to be educational pursuits?

 It was Overwatch (presently his favorite video game) that led him to watch the latest YouTuber videos that analyze certain gameplay characters.
-It was his gaming and Skyping with his unschooling friends in other states that led to his interest in Naruto, and a rabbit hole of YouTubers who analyze that anime’ series with similar cross cultural investigations.
+It was his gaming and Skyping with his unschooling friends in other states that led to his interest in Naruto, and going down rabbit holes with YouTubers who analyze that anime’ series with similar cross cultural investigations.

 When he was younger, he didn’t really get how rare it is for most kids to be able to pursue their interests without judgment, or that they rarely get to decide what’s even included in the limited range from which they must choose!